The time students spend in literacy centers is important, right?

 Once a week, I review students’ folders.
 I don’t write much on their papers—maybe I draw a smiley face, or respond to something they’ve written very quickly, circle something that’s incomplete, or write a suggestion for next time.
 I’m just quickly reviewing the work and letting them know that I’ve seen it, so feedback is informal and very quick.

-To get those checklists and rubrics for free, click HERE!
+To get that checklist for free, click HERE!

 Reviewing students’ folders and making notes on a rubric or checklist helps me get a sense of the quality of their written products over time.